lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Developer Setup.md

 ## Epoch

 The Epoch IDE can be built with Maven using `mvn clean package`.
-The resulting tar an zip archives for all supported platforms can be found in `./org.lflang.rca/target/products/`.
+The resulting tar and zip archives for all supported platforms can be found in `./org.lflang.rca/target/products/`.
 Platform-specific binaries can be found in the `org.lflang.rca` subdirectory.
 For instance, a 64-bit Linux binary will be located in `./org.lflang.rca/target/products/org.lflang.rca/linux/gtk/x86_64/epoch/epoch`.

 # Running Test